badgerblockchain/development-guide/introduction.md

 > **Note:** Hardhat must install some Ethereum JavaScript dependencies, so it may take some time.
 Patience.

 Congratulations!
-You now have your blockchain development enviornment setup!
+You now have your blockchain development environment setup!
 It is important to note that all Hardhat commands use the prefix `npx` instead of `npm`, even though hardhat is a Node framework.

 ### Writing and Compiling